Updated 2021 – How To Charge For A Balloon Design as balloon decorations move from inside banquet halls to balloon yard art.

 A man had a floor that squeaked, so he hired a professional carpenter to fix the floor.
-The carpenter found the squeak immediately, grabbed a hammer, and with one nail, eliminated the squeak solving the customer problem.
+The carpenter immediately found the squeak, grabbed a hammer, and eliminated the squeak solving the customer problem with one nail.

-The carpender handed the client a $160 repair bill that read:
+The carpenter handed the client a $160 repair bill that read:

 - 1 nail – $1